4 Key Differences Between Interior Design and Interior Decorating

 Interior designers are comparable to personal stylists.
 They decorate and furnish the house and create an atmosphere in a manner consistent with the tastes of their clients.
 Decorators use paint, fabric, furniture, and accessories to alter a space’s visual appeal.

-Brilliant Staging and Design is a well-known company that offers interior design, interior decorating, and staging services for their clients, regardless of your needs.
+Brilliant Staging and Design is a well-known company from Seattle that offers interior design, interior decorating, and staging services for their clients, regardless of your needs.
 The professionals at Brilliant Staging and Design will help you decide which type of services you require for what you

 wish to achieve.
 You can learn more about Interior Design and Interior Decorating services by visiting our website.